676339784/zooper/Tinynix/README.md

 # Tinynix

 ## Description
 This theme is comprised of five Zooper Widgets named "Boxes", "Home", "Music", "Screenfetch", and "Weather".
-"Boxes" is comprised of the groups of rectangles in the back *and* the battery widget.
+"Boxes" is made up of the groups of rectangles in the back *and* the battery widget.
 The other widgets, "Home", "Music", "Screenfetch", and "Weather" are to be layered over "Boxes"; this can be done within Nova Launcher, for example.

 The font used is [GohuFont](http://font.gohu.org/).
 Icons are from [Glyphs by Tokems](http://forum.xda-developers.com/android/themes/icons-pack-glyphs-tokems-t3019186).